rodolfodpk/go-crablet/docs/implementation.md

     log.Fatalf("Failed to append events: %v", err)
 }

-// All events share the same correlation ID and are causally linked
+// All events are processed atomically in the same transaction
 ```

 ### Best Practices